 Another important tool for understanding distortion issues in our mixes is using reference mixes.

 A reference mix (or reference track) is an audio mix/track that we can compare our work against as we make our way through the mixing process.
 A reference track is typically in the same style/genre as what we're working on and acts as a goal post to work toward in terms of mix aesthetic.

 It's sometimes the case that a bit of distortion is commonplace for a specific genre.
 In that case, you may want to maintain a bit of distortion to fit in with the crowd or, alternatively, to create a more “technically proper” mix without as much distortion.

 By A/Bing our mix against a reference, we can get quick feedback as to whether our mix is brighter or darker.
 If we've chosen a reference mix that's decently bright and our mix is very dark in comparison, we'll likely have to make some adjustments to reduce muffling and increase the overall brightness.

-I have a video going into detail regarding reference mixed.
+I have a video going into detail regarding reference mixes.
 Check it out here:

 Now, distortion can be a useful effect in the mix on specific tracks, buses and even the mix bus.
 However, this distortion is generally harmonically pleasing or, at the very least, well thought out for the specific mix.
 This article will focus more on the unwanted distortion that may plague the entire mix.